gjbae1212/gossm/README.md

 Because AWS Systems Manger Session Manager is using ssh protocol tunneling.
 <br/>
 **Additionally Features**
-- `cmd` command has added. this command is executing a command on selected multiple servers, waiting for a response on its result. (**run command**)
+- `mfa` command has added. this command is to authenticate through AWS MFA, and then to save issued a temporary credentials in $HOME/.aws/credentials_mfa. (default expired time is after 6 hours)
+You should export global environment, such as `export AWS_SHARED_CREDENTIALS_FILE=$HOME/.aws/credentials_mfa`.
+With completed, you can execute aws cli and gossm conveniently without mfa authenticated.
+Refer to detail information below.

 ## Prerequisite
 - [required] Your ec2 servers in aws are installed [aws ssm agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html).
 EC2 severs have to apply **AmazonEC2RoleforSSM** iam policy.